JohanPeeters/javascript-crypto-challenge/README.md

 Signing a message
 -----------------
 We use public-key signatures.
 They are based on asymmetric key pairs: one of the keys is public, the other private.
-The private key is sometimes also called the signing key.
+The public key is sometimes also called the verifying key.
 The secret, or private, key is also called the signing key.

 Decrypting a ciphertext
 -----------------------